Overview of patient-oriented research

 -

-Conducting Patient-Oriented Research in Pediatric Populations: A Narrative Review: This review offers guidance on conducting patient-oriented research (POR) with pediatric populations.
+Conducting Patient-Oriented Research in Pediatric Populations: A Narrative Review: This review offers guidance on conducting POR with children.
 It describes pre-study planning, engagement throughout the research cycle, and reporting and evaluation.

 The ultimate power play in research - partnering with patients, partnering with power: This publication offers practical recommendations for researchers and for patient/public partners to share power more equitably on research teams.